 Quick Guide to IMAT RFA Selection

-In contrast, RFA CA12-003, Validation and Advanced Development of Transformative Emerging Technologies for Cancer Research, focus more on the application of a new molecular technology to a cancer-related topic or problem, as it pertains to its advanced development.
+In contrast, RFA-CA-16-002, Validation and Advanced Development of Emerging Molecular Analysis Technologies for Cancer Research, focus more on the application of a new molecular technology to a cancer-related topic or problem, as it pertains to its advanced development.
 The focus of the proposed research should be to demonstrate the capabilities of the technology under development to make targeted molecular and/or cellular measurements.
 The application of established technologies to a new research problem is not considered responsive to these RFAs.

 The above RFA's are suitable for projects developing broadly innovative and emerging technologies.
-IMAT also offers a targeted solicitation in the area of biospecimen science / sample preparation technologies (RFA CA12-004, RFA CA12-005).
+IMAT also offers a targeted solicitation in the area of biospecimen science / sample preparation technologies (RFA-CA-16-003, RFA-CA-16-004).
 For projects proposing to develop these technologies/methodologies, the goal should be to maximize the utility of a human specimen, or samples derived from a human specimen (such as DNA, RNA, etc) for downstream molecular analysis.